-The Government of Canada has also proposed the Clean Fuel Regulations under the Canadian Environmental Protection Act, 1999 (Canada).
-Pursuant to the Clean Fuel Regulations, fuel producers, importers and distributors will be required to reduce the emissions intensity of gaseous, liquid and solid fuels.
-A final version of the regulation was published in late 2021 and came into force in June 2022, including: (1) Registration for primary suppliers, registered creators, foreign suppliers and carbon intensity contributors; (2) Applications for recognition of CO2e emission reduction projects; (3) Applications for approval of carbon intensity, and; (4) Compliance credit creation.
+In June 2022 Government of Canada enacted Clean Fuel Regulations under the Canadian Environmental Protection Act, 1999 (Canada).
+Pursuant to the Clean Fuel Regulations, fuel producers, importers and distributors required to reduce the emissions intensity of gaseous, liquid and solid fuels by appoximately 15% (below 2016 levels) by 2030.